 Use with caution

 You can include certain elements, like background images and custom fonts, in your Mailchimp templates.
-Not all email clients support these elements, so we recommend that you thoroughly preview and test your campaigns before you send to your entire audience.
+Not all email clients support these elements, so we recommend that you thoroughly preview and test your campaigns before you send them to your entire audience.

 Mailchimp supports background images in the preheader, header, body, column, and footer sections of our drag-and-drop templates.
 If you use a custom HTML template, you can add a background image with our template builder.
 Background images don't render in every email client, and may appear differently in mobile clients, so it's important to thoroughly preview and test your campaigns before you send to your audience.

 Mailchimp's Editor toolbar allows you to use standard fonts and a select number of custom web fonts.
 If an email client doesn't support a web font used in your campaign, we'll replace it with a standard font instead.